Problems arising from breast surgery

 The patient will need to return to theatre to have the original implants removed and new, firmer implants put in place.

-The recovery period is likely to be slightly shorter than the original operation, but it’s really important to rest immediately after the surgery.
-Patients need to follow the same advice as for a breast enlargement – get more information on this procedure.
+The recovery period is likely to be slightly shorter than the original operation, but it’s really important to rest immediately after the surgical procedure.
+Patients need to follow the same advice as for a breast enlargement.

 Fat grafting techniques